dimitri-nicolo/calico/_includes/v2.2/deleting-etcd-v2-v3-data.md

    It returns the number of keys it deleted.

-1. Issue the following command to confirm that the {{site.prodname}} keys were deleted.
+1. Issue the following command to confirm that the {{site.tseeprodname}} keys were deleted.

    ```
    ETCDCTL_API=3 etcdctl --endpoints=<etcdv3-hostname:port> get /calico/ --prefix --keys-only